How does cash back work?

 Tiered category cash back cards

 Some credit cards offer higher cash back percentages on certain types of purchases.
-These cards are called tiered-rate cash back cards because you get a higher rate of cash back, usually between 2 and 3 percent, on purchases in certain categories, like gas or groceries.
-All other purchases generally earn 1 percent cash back.
+These cards are called tiered-rate cash back cards because you get a higher rate of cash back, usually between 2 and 3 percent — but sometimes much higher — on purchases in certain categories, like gas or groceries.
+These tiered categories sometimes have spending limits that will cause the category rewards to drop down to 1 percent once that limit is reached.
+All other purchases generally earn 1 percent cash back, as well.

-The Blue Cash Everyday® Card from American Express, for example, lets you earn 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1 percent), and 1 percent cash back on all other purchases.
+The Blue Cash Everyday® Card from American Express, for example, lets you earn 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases on up to $6,000 per calendar year in purchases in each category (then 1 percent), as well as 1 percent cash back on all other purchases.

 If you spent $6,000 at U.S. supermarkets in a single year (which breaks down to $500 per month), you could earn $180 in cash back rewards from grocery shopping.
 And that’s before you factor in the rewards you might earn from gas station and U.S. online retail purchases, as well as the 1 percent cash back you’ll earn on the rest of your purchases.